Terms & Conditions of Sales

 The tenant signing this contract concluded for a fixed period may not under any circumstances claim any right to remain in the premises at the end of the stay, unless different provisions are agreed between the owner and the tenant.

-Early departure: For any departure before 8:00 a.m., the end-of-stay inventory (in a gîte) will be carried out the evening before.
+Early departure: For any departure before 8:00 a.m., the end-of-stay inventory (in the gîte) will be carried out the evening before.
 This information will be specified on the inventory.
 Any damage noted after departure will be added to the inventory and taken into account for the return of the security deposit.

 5. Rental rates and charges

-Included, among other things, are tourist tax, end-of-stay cleaning, heating, water and electricity, sheets and towels, and bicycle rental.
+Included, among other things, are end-of-stay cleaning, heating, water and electricity, sheets and towels, and bicycle rental.
 For guest rooms, breakfast is also included, the cost of which is included in the price of the night.

 Remarks :